maseev/narwhal/README.md

 }
 ```

-Notice, in the example above you don't even have to to specify any getters and setters for class's fields.
+Notice, in the example above you don't even have to to specify any getters and setters for class fields.
 Narwhal uses reflection API in order to get or set some class's fields value if there's no getter or setter.

 The following example illustrates creating a connection to PostgreSQL database: